 Can I switch processors if I already own an ATM?

 Yes.
 Most ATMs (Genmega, Hyosung) are “unlocked.”
 You can switch to Fort Yuma ATM processing by simply updating the Master Keys and programming settings on the machine.
+Existing owners can also request a switch ATM processor review before changing terminal settings.

 How do I sign up?